Skip to main content

 2. Staking Rewards

-• Mechanism: DPoS allows holders of both CORE tokens and Bitcoin to vote and participate in the election of the validator set by delegating their holdings to their preferred validators.
-For Core token staking, the minimum staking requirement is 1 CORE token, allowing any CORE holders to stake onto the Core network.
-On the bitcoin-staking side, the present configuration requires a minimum staking requirement of 0.01 Bitcoin which is adjustable through a governance vote.
-Holders of both CORE token and Bitcoin can delegate their respective tokens to validators of their choice through the official staking website.
+• Mechanism: DPoS allows holders of both CORE tokens and Bitcoin to vote and participate in the election of active validator set by delegating their holdings to their preferred validators.
+For CORE token staking, the minimum staking requirement is 1 CORE token, allowing any CORE holders to stake onto the Core network.
+On the Bitcoin staking side, the current configuration imposes no minimum BTC requirement when using the staking script.
+However, staking via the official website UI requires a minimum of 0.01 BTC (excluding transaction fees).
+Note, this requirement is subject to change through a governance vote in the future.
+Holders of both CORE and Bitcoin can delegate their respective tokens to validators of their choice through the official staking website.
 The rewards earned by stakers are proportional to the amount of Bitcoin/CORE staked and the duration of the staking, incentivizing long-term holding and participation in the consensus process.

 3. Validator Rewards